SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/network-load-balancer.md

 ### Overview

-**The AWS Network Load Balancer - Overview** dashboard provides detailed insights into a view of network utilization and performance.
+The **The AWS Network Load Balancer - Overview** dashboard provides detailed insights into a view of network utilization and performance.
 The dashboard provides information about the errors, health, and traffic handled by the load balancer.

 Use this dashboard to:
 * Get an at-a-glance view of the number of errors and status of backend hosts.